surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 - `PATH`

-  The `$env:PATH` environment variable contains a list of folder locations that the operating system searches for executable files.
+  The `$Env:PATH` environment variable contains a list of folder locations that the operating system searches for executable files.
 On Windows, the list of folder locations is separated by the semi-colon (`;`) character.

 - `PATHEXT`

-  The `$env:PATHEXT` variable contains a list of file extensions that Windows considers to be executable files.
+  The `$Env:PATHEXT` variable contains a list of file extensions that Windows considers to be executable files.
 When a script file with one of the listed extensions is executed from PowerShell, the script runs in the current console or terminal session.
 If the file extension isn't listed, the script